The Ultimate Garden Route Itinerary: Stops, Tips & More

 Plettenberg Bay

 This is one of the most visited towns out of the Garden Route stops.
 It has more of a relaxed and beachy vibe than Knysna, so if you’re looking for a perfect summer escape this is it.
-It’s just a 30-minute drive from Knysna to Plettenberg Bay and you could easily relax here for one or more nights.
+It’s just a 30-minute drive from Knysna and you could easily relax in this overnight stop for one night or more.

 Plettenberg Bay